-If an individual is unable to file a return because he is a minor or is disabled, the return shall be filed by his authorized agent, guardian, fiduciary or the person charged with the care of the person or property of such individual.
+If an individual is unable to file a return because he is a minor or is disabled, the return shall be filed by his authorized agent, guardian, fiduciary, or the person charged with the care of the person or property of such individual.
 See the federal Form 1040 instructions for those authorized to sign.
-If an individual is deceased, his final return shall be filed by his executor, administrator or other person responsible for the property of the decedent.
-Please see Deceased on Page 9 for further instructions on deceased taxpayers.
+If an individual is deceased, his final return shall be filed by his executor, administrator, or other person responsible for the property of the decedent.